RocketChat/Rocket.Chat/.changeset/spotty-suns-grin.md

 '@rocket.chat/meteor': patch
 ---

-fixed: do not send push notifications about videoconf messages when a push was already sent for the call itself
+Improved the experience of receiving conference calls on the mobile app by disabling the push notification for the "new call" message if a push is already being sent to trigger the phone's ringing tone.